platzhaltr/easy.rapid.gtd-on-your-fs/README.md

 If it needs to get more specific you can use a more sophisticated folder structure.
 For instance, if you want to put a task for washing your dishes you might use the following folder structure '~/INBOX/@home/@kitchen/wash the dishes.ibx'.

+### 2.3 Synchronisation

+We use [DropBox](http://dropbox.com/ "DropBox") to have our folders synchronised, but you might use any other program too.
+For more information see section **3.2 Usage** and the website.

 ## 3. Scripts

 For being as productive as possible and getting the thought as quickly as possible out of you brain, we suggest using a small script, which basically pops up a window with a textfield, if you want to save a thought, and stores the file/ToDo automatically in the right context, i.e. folder on your filesystem.
 Connecting the execution of the script with a global shortcut makes you being very quick!